 Corruption is an obstacle for businesses in Egypt.
 Bribery, embezzlement, tampering with official documents and extortion are among the forms of corruption encountered.
 A culture of nepotism and favoritism has tainted Egypt’s economy and its investment climate.
 Baksheesh, literally meaning bribery, is part of Egyptians’ everyday life.
 A poor legal framework and a widespread culture of corruption leave businesses reliant on strong connections and the use of middlemen (known as wasta) to operate, and well-connected businesses enjoy privileged treatment.
 Egypt’s Penal Code criminalizes several forms of corruption such as active and passive bribery and abuse of office, but existing legislation is unevenly enforced, leading government officials to act with impunity.
 Facilitation payments and gifts are an established part of “getting things done,” despite these practices being criminalized under Egyptian law.

 Tax evasion is a serious problem for the Egyptian government.
 During 2015, the public prosecutor’s office recovered approximately USD 73 million in evaded assets and hundreds of real estates and state land, some of them owned by renowned businessmen and allies to the ousted regime (Mada Masr, July 2015).
 Estimates suggest that Egypt has lost more than USD 37.6 billion to illicit financial flows in between 2003 and 2012 (Mada Masr, July 2015).
 The head of the department charged with preventing tax evasion at the Egyptian Tax Authority was arrested in 2017 for attempting to solicit bribes worth EGP 2 million (Daily News Egypt, Sept.
 2017).

 Egypt receives a medium score on compliance regarding transparency, efficiency and uniformity indicators, and a low score on compliance with competition and integrity indicators in the public procurement sector (PPSA 2013).
 Low participation in tenders is a serious issue for Egypt, and this is mainly due to the low trust of businesses in the transparent execution of procurement processes.
 Indeed, procurement laws are not effectively implemented and evidence suggests that contracting entities apply only minimal standards of transparency in the procurement process, further heightening the risks of corruption in the sector (PPSA 2013).
 Companies convicted of corrupt practices are excluded from future bidding.
-The Government Procurement Portal (in Arabic) reduces direct contact between businesses and public officials and is the first of its kind in the region.
+The Government Procurement Portal (in Arabic) is intended reduces direct contact between businesses and public officials.

 In one corruption case, the French power and transportation company Alstom was fined over USD 772 million to settle its case involving bribes to government officials in several countries, including Egypt, up to USD 75 million, in addition to the falsification of books and records involving power, grid and transportation projects in Egypt, among other countries.
 The company reportedly employed middlemen to carry out the operations and to bribe officials.
 One of these middlemen, Asem Elgawahry (the general manager of an entity working on behalf of the state-owned Egyptian Electricity Holding Company), was sentenced in late 2014 to 42 months in prison and ordered to forfeit more than USD 5.2 million in proceeds for fraud, conspiring to launder money, tax fraud and accepting kickbacks from Alstom (Department of Justice, Nov.
 2015).
 Companies are recommended to use a specialized public procurement due diligence tool to help mitigate corruption risks associated with public procurement in Egypt.

 The anti-bribery framework in Egypt is not consistently implemented (HRR 2017).
-Egypt’s Penal Code criminalizes active and passive bribery, attempted corruption, gifts with the intention to influence, abuse of office and the use of public resources for private gain; extortion and the bribery of foreign officials are not criminal offenses (GP&A 2012).
+Egypt’s Penal Code criminalizes active and passive bribery, attempted corruption, gifts with the intention to influence, abuse of office and the use of public resources for private gain; extortion and the bribery of foreign officials are not criminal offenses (GCN 2017).
 The Anti-Money Laundering Law criminalizes money laundering.
-Facilitation payments are commonplace but illegal (International Law Office, Sep.
-2010).
-Egypt suffers from a weak rule of law, so legislation is inconsistently enforced (FitW 2015).
+Facilitation payments are commonplace but strictly taken illegal, but in practice, whether they are deemed a bribe on what is custom and appropriate in a given situation (GCN 2017).
 Public officials are subject to financial disclosure laws upon taking and leaving office and every two to five years during their mandate (Transparency International, May 2015).
-The Law on the Regulation of Prohibition of Conflict of Interest (in Arabic) bans public officials from holding any interest in areas over which they exercise power (HRR 2014).
+The Law on the Regulation of Prohibition of Conflict of Interest (in Arabic) bans public officials from holding any interest in areas over which they exercise power (HRR 2017).
 There are no laws that provide for the protection of whistleblowers in Egypt.
-There is no comprehensive law governing Public procurement is regulated by Law No. 89/1998 (in Arabic).
+There is no comprehensive law governing Public procurement is regulated primarily by Law No. 89/1998 (GTDT Procurement 2017).